 Phosphine is a chemical which belongs to the group of organophosphorus compounds.
 This compound was first obtained by Philippe Gengembre in the year 1783.
-He obtained phosphine by supplying heat to phosphorous in an aqueous solution of potassium carbonate.
-Chemical formula of this compound is PH3.
+He obtained phosphine by supplying heat to phosphorus in an aqueous solution of potassium carbonate.
+The chemical formula of this compound is PH3.
 The concentration of this compound varies in the atmosphere.
-It plays a vital role in the phosphorous biochemical cycle.
+It plays a vital role in the phosphorus biochemical cycle.

 Structure of Phosphine: